 This is an Easter Island Travel page discussing the Moai.

 This in-depth Fall of Civilizations video illustrates newer theories that call into question narratives accepted for so long about the Māʻohi destroying their own ecology to build Moai.
 It further highlights Māʻohi ingenuity in overcoming the ecological disaster and their resilience in surviving the trials that came with foreign contact.
-Duration: 1:43:08
+Full video duration 1:43:08.

-A Smithsonian Magazine article about repatriation discussions at the British Museum regarding a moai statue taken from Rapa Nui in 1869.
+This Smithsonian Magazine article is about repatriation discussions at the British Museum regarding a moai statue taken from Rapa Nui in 1869.

 Featured on this page created by Imagina Rapa Nui is a list of restored ahu, ancestral rock platforms associated with moai statues and traditional religious practices.